Damon Albarn: Early life

-Albarn was born on 23 March 1968; he is the elder child of artist Keith Albarn and his wife Hazel, née Dring.
-He is of Danish descent through his mother.
-Their daughter Jessica, born in 1971, also went on to become an artist.
-Hazel Albarn, originally from Lincolnshire, was a theatrical set designer for Joan Littlewood's theatre company at the Theatre Royal Stratford East in London, and was working on the satirical play Mrs Wilson's Diary just before Damon was born.
-Keith Albarn, originally from Nottinghamshire, was briefly the manager of Soft Machine and was once a guest on BBC's Late Night Line-Up.
+Damon Albarn was born on 23 March 1968 in Whitechapel, London.
+He is the eldest child of artist Keith Albarn and his wife Hazel (née Dring).
+He has some Danish descent through his mother.
+Their daughter Jessica (born 1971) also went on to become an artist.
+Hazel, originally from Lincolnshire, was a theatrical set designer for Joan Littlewood's theatre company at the Theatre Royal Stratford East in London, and was working on the satirical play Mrs Wilson's Diary just before Damon was born.
+Keith, originally from Nottinghamshire, was briefly the manager of Soft Machine and was once a guest on BBC's Late Night Line-Up.
 He was head of the Colchester School of Art at Colchester Institute.

 Damon's paternal grandfather Edward, an architect, had been a conscientious objector during the Second World War and was involved in a farming community in Lincolnshire, becoming a peace activist.
 In 2002 Edward Albarn died; Damon stated in an interview that Edward did not want to live any longer and decided to go on a hunger strike.
 In 1968, at the age of six months, Albarn was a "testing expert" for designs for educational aids and toys for children including fibreglass furniture and play-structures fancifully called "The Kissmequiosk".
 "The Apollo Cumfycraft" and "The Tailendcharlie" produced by his father's company "Keith Albarn & Partners Ltd" under the trade-name of "Playlearn, Ltd."

 When Damon and Jessica were growing up, their family moved to Leytonstone, East London.
 The household was described as "bohemian" and their upbringing as "liberal".
 Damon and Jessica were also raised in the Quaker religion.
 Albarn agreed with his parents' views, later claiming, "I always thought my parents were absolutely dead right.
 I went against the grain in a weird way – by continually following them."
 His parents primarily listened to blues, Indian ragas and African music.
 When Albarn was nine years old, his family took a holiday trip to Turkey for three months before settling in Aldham Fordstreet, Essex, an area described by Albarn as "one of those burgeoning Thatcher experiments where they were building loads of small estates".
 The population of the area was predominantly white as opposed to the ethnically mixed part of London which he had become used to.
 He described himself as "not really fitting in with the politics of the place."